 Now that you have a project management tool in place and the backups are assigned, it is time to move forward and start scheduling tasks and deadlines.
 As you go about it, do not over-expect from your employees and allow them some time to settle down.
 Going forward, allocate the same amount of work as you used to while working on-site and gradually increase it.

 As your employees are working from home, they are likely to have lesser distractions.
 So, it would not be wrong to expect them to deliver a little extra.
 While scheduling tasks, remember to leave some time (at least an hour a day) for them to seek clarifications and to attend web meetings.

 As your employees settle down and get into the groove of remote work culture, you’ll begin to notice a decline in the team’s productivity.
 To reverse this, you need to measure and monitor the productivity of all your employees.
 Since they are working from home, you will have to make use of an employee management software that lets you track employee activities by keystrokes and application-wise usage.

 So, if your employees are spending too much time on social media and less on the spreadsheets, then you can easily track that down by spending a few minutes every week.
+You can also notice productivity changes if your workers use personal devices which are not optimized for work: have lack of storage or contain heavy files that can slow down the work process.
 Monitoring and tracking productivity from time to time ensures that you do not fall short of customer expectations and meet the assigned deadlines.